Skip to content

 Cooldown Check

-Before an otherwise eligible candidate becomes actionable, Tidal checks the recent kick history for the same (source, token) pair.
+After ignore rules, Tidal checks recent kick history for the same (auction, token) pair.

 If the pair was kicked too recently, it is marked as: